sanskrit/raw_etexts_english/blogs/manasataramgini/2008-09-14_an-origin-mythology-in-the-brahmavaivarta-purana.md

 +++
-title = "An origin mythology in the brahmavaivartaxa0purANa"
+title = "An origin mythology in the brahmavaivarta purANa"

 +++
 brahmavaivarta purANa 1.8.1-9: